 telnet can be used again for the diagnosis.
 The program argument

 localhost has to be replaced with the name or IP address of the corresponding computer.
-If the access fails please ensure that the option Allow connections from localhost only in the Network is disabled.
-Additionally Computer access control should be disabled initially, as the service listens on
+If the access fails please ensure that the option Allow connections from localhost only in the network settings is disabled.
+Additionally computer access control should be disabled initially as the service otherwise might listen on

-localhost only if the external access would be denied because of currently matching rules.
+localhost only.
+This can happen if the external access would be denied because of currently matching rules.
 If both settings are correct the output of

 has to indicate that the service is not (only) listening on